subvertnormality/mosaic/README.md

 ### LFOs and Modulation

 _Mosaic_ works with [matrix mod](https://github.com/sixolet/matrix) and [toolkit](https://github.com/sixolet/toolkit).
 You can add LFOs and other rhythmic modulators to any device parameter.

+## Performance Management

+_Mosaic_ gives you a lot of control, but it can also be resource intensive.
+Pushing the sequencer to its limits can cause slow down and lead to an instable external clock.
+Here are some tips for managing performance:

+ - The more channels you use, the greater care you need to take when using high clock rates, trig locks, param slides, and n.b. devices.
+ - High clock rates and multipliers place a greater strain on the sequencer.
+Use lower clock rates where possible.
+ - Global param slides are resource intensive and should be used sparingly.
+Consider using step param slides instead.
+ - Recording with trigless locks enabled places a greater strain on the sequencer.
+Disable if you don't need the granularity of modulations.
+- N.b. devices should be be used sparingly.

 ## Development